aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-sxc/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLS to SXC in C# Online for Free" %}}

-The following example demonstrates how to convert XLS to SXC document format in C#.
+The following example demonstrates how to convert XLS to SXC in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLS file into SXC format.
+Follow the easy steps to convert XLS to SXC.
 Upload your XLS file, then simply save it as SXC file.
 For both XLS reading and SXC writing you can use fully qualified filenames.
 The output SXC content and formatting will be identical to the original XLS document.

 {{% /blocks/products/pf/agp/text %}}